Daviddedic2008/tinyDriverINO/README.md

 - loading arrays of colors into desired locations

 Runs anywhere from 0-50% faster than stock drivers that arrive with the LCD unit

+Notes:
+- WRITE_RAM is used to fill pixels with a desired color, while WRITE_PIXEL is only used to set pixels to on/off.